 Here are the areas you need to be committed to:

 - Soccer drills – You must perform all your drills properly and do not cut corners – do not fool yourself

 - Physical fitness – Improve your physical strength and cardiovascular fitness

-- Stick to a proper diet, nutrition, and avoid junk foods and drinks.
+- Stick to a proper diet, and nutrition, and avoid junk foods and drinks.

-- Learn more about the game, rules, understand team formation, and observe how your favorite player plays on the field
+- Learn more about the game, and rules, understand team formation and observe how your favorite player plays on the field

 Having said that you are going to have to manage your time wisely to accommodate school, time spent with parents and siblings, and friends.

 All these are equally important and you should not neglect them.

 Also, watch out for overtraining that will slow your progress and can cause injury to you.